Buying a Piano

 A light placed on the top of the piano will allow students to see clearly in all lighting conditions.

 If the student’s feet to do touch the floor, a small foot stool is important, as good technique begins with having the whole body grounded from the feet up.
+A pedal extender will allow students to use the pedals while maintaining correct posture.

 While a beginner student will not need a metronome on a regular basis for a while, there are certain times when one will be useful.
 You can purchase a metronome or download one of the many free apps that are available.